MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/ecs.md

 - EC2 Launch Type:
     - We must provision and maintain the infrastructure (EC2 instances)
     - Each EC2 instance must run the ECS Agent to register itself to the ECS Cluster
-    - AWS takes care to starting/stopping containers
+    - AWS takes care of starting/stopping containers
 - Fargate Launch Type:
     - We do not provision the infrastructure (no EC2 instances to manage)
-    - It is considered to by serverless offering
+    - It is considered to be a serverless offering
     - We just have to create task definitions and AWS will run our containers

 ## ECS - IAM Roles for ECS